 \subsubsection{Model with two repeated-measures factors}

-\mytab{Context}{Participants ($P$) will be presented with positive and negative sentences ($A$) that contain the pronoun ``I'' or ``You'' ($B$).
-Each participant will read all four combinations, and the reading time will be measured.
-Goal is to detect an attenuation of the negation effect of 150\,ms for ``You'' sentences as compared to ``I'' sentences (interaction effect).}
+\mytab{Context}{Participants ($P$) will be presented with positive and negative sentences ($A$) that contain the pronoun ``I'' or ``You'' or ``He/She'' ($B$).
+Each participant will read all six combinations, and the reading time will be measured.
+Goal is to detect an attenuation of the negation effect of 150\,ms for ``You'' and ``He/She'' sentences as compared to ``I'' sentences (interaction effect).}

 \mytab{Model} {$ Y_{ij} = \mu + \alpha_j + \beta_k + (\alpha\beta)_{jk} + \pi_i + (\pi\alpha)_{ij} + (\pi\beta)_{ik} + (\pi\alpha\beta)_{ijk}, \quad i = 1, \dots, I;~ j = 1, \dots, J;~ k = 1, \dots, K $, $\pi_i \sim N(0, \sigma_P^2)$, $(\pi\alpha)_{ij} \sim N(0, \sigma_{PA}^2)$, $(\pi\beta)_{ik} \sim N(0, \sigma_{PB}^2)$, $(\pi\alpha\beta)_{ijk} \sim N(0, \sigma^2)$, all random variables independent, $\alpha_1 = \beta_1 := 0$}